Sandhinirmocana Sutra: Chapter 4: The Characteristic Patterns of All Things

 Chapter four explains the schema of the "three natures" (trisvabhāva): the imagined, the other-dependent and the fully perfected.
 These are described as follows:The pattern of clinging to what is entirely imagined refers to the establishing of names and symbols for all things and the distinguishing of their essences, whereby they come to be expressed in language.
 The pattern of other-dependency refers to the pattern whereby all things arise co-dependently: for if this exists, then that exists, and if this arises, then that arises.
 This refers to [the twelvefold conditions, starting with] 'conditioned by ignorance are karmic formations,' [and ending with] 'conditioned by origination is this grand mass of suffering,' [the last of the twelve conditions].
 The pattern of full perfection refers to the universally equal suchness of all things.
 Bodhisattvas penetrate to this suchness because of their resolute zeal, intelligent focusing, and true reflection.
-By gradually cultivating this penetration, they reach unsurpassed true awakening and actually realize perfection.As Keenan notes, "the basic interdependent (paratantra) nature of consciousness is explained as evolving toward illusory verbal imagining (parikalpita), but yet capable of being converted (asraya-parivrtti) to the full perfection of awakening (pariniṣpanna)."
+By gradually cultivating this penetration, they reach unsurpassed true awakening and actually realize perfection.As Keenan notes, "the basic interdependent (paratantra) nature of consciousness is explained as evolving toward illusory verbal imagining (parikalpita), but yet capable of being converted (āśraya-parivṛtti) to the full perfection of awakening (pariniṣpanna)."